oracle/pgql-lang/README.md

 ## Build and Install

-PGQL can be build on Windows, Linux and Mac OS X and requires Java 1.7 or higher and Maven 3.3.9 or higher.
+PGQL can be built on Windows, Linux and Mac OS X and requires Java 1.7 or higher and Maven 3.3.9 or higher.

 On Linux / Mac OS X:

- - To built, run `sh build.sh`
+ - To build, run `sh build.sh`
  - To install to your local Maven repository, run `sh install.sh`

 You can easily adopt the scripts to work with Windows.